NeonHorizon/lipopi/README.md

 6. Disconnect the LiPo again.

-7. Connect a pushbutton between the same enable line (EN) you previously connected the resistor to and the battery output (Bat) on the PowerBoost.
+7. Connect a pushbutton between the battery output (Bat) on the PowerBoost and the same enable line (EN) you previously connected the resistor to.

-8. Connect the LiPo back up to the PowerBoost, the Pi should not start.
+8. Connect the LiPo back up to the PowerBoost, again the Pi should not start.

 9. Press and hold the button just long enough to check the Pi power light comes on (confirming your wiring is correct) but not enough for it to start booting (if you do accidentally go too far, shutdown the Pi before releasing the power button).

 10. Disconnect the LiPo again.

-11. Connect a 10k GPIO protection resistor between to the Pin 8 (GPIO 14 - UART TXD) on the Raspberry Pi and the same enable line (EN) on the PowerBoost that the resistor and pushbutton are connected to.
+11. Connect a 10k GPIO protection resistor between Pin 8 (GPIO 14 - UART TXD) on the Raspberry Pi and the PowerBoost enable line (EN) (the same place that the resistor and pushbutton are connected to).

-12. Connect the LiPo back up to the PowerBoost, the Pi should not start.
+12. Connect the LiPo back up to the PowerBoost, again the Pi should not start.

-13. Press and hold the button for at least 3 seconds, the Pi should start booting, then let go of the button, the Pi should remain on and continue booting.
+13. Press and hold the button for at least 3 seconds, the Pi should start booting.
+Release the button and the Pi should continue booting.

 14. Shutdown the Pi with the shutdown command (DO NOT use the halt command), the Pi should shut down followed by the PowerBoost shutting off.

 15. Connect a wire between the low battery line (LB / LBO) on the PowerBoost and pin 10 (GPIO 15 - UART RXD) on the Raspberry Pi, this is to tell the Pi when the battery is low (you can use a different GPIO if you prefer).

 ###Software
 1. Run sudo raspi-config and under "Advanced Options" select "Serial" followed by "No".
-This prevents the Pi using GPIO 14 for the console and which would shut off the power.
+This prevents the Pi using GPIO 14 for the console (which would shut off the power).

 2. Run wget -N https://raw.github.com/NeonHorizon/lipopi/master/low_bat_shutdown to get the example script which checks for low battery and shuts down the Pi (if you prefer you could write this in Python or whatever).

-3. Make it executable with chmod +x low_bat_shutdown.
+3. Make it executable with chmod +x low_bat_shutdown

-4. If you used a pin other than GPIO 14 when you wired up the low battery line in Hardware step 15, edit this file and change the pin number, otherwise you don't need to edit it at all.
+4. If you used a pin other than GPIO 14 for the low battery line (hardware step 15), edit this file and change the pin number (otherwise you don't need to edit it at all).

-5. Execute the script by typing ./low_bat_shutdown nothing should happen.
+5. Execute this script by typing ./low_bat_shutdown nothing should happen.
 If the Pi shuts down then you did something wrong in Hardware step 15.

 6. Either leave the script in your home directory or move it to somewhere on the Pi where it wont get deleted, it needs to be run regularly by the system to check for low battery, if you delete it your Pi wont shut down!

-7. Go into the cron directory where scheduled tasks are set by typing cd /etc/cron.d
+7. Go into the cron directory where scheduled tasks are by typing cd /etc/cron.d

 8. Fetch the example script (which repeatedly checks for low battery) by typing wget -N https://raw.github.com/NeonHorizon/lipopi/master/power_check